 Required Listening: Tikki Tikki Tembo No Sa Rembo Chari Bari Ruchi Pip Peri Pembo (1996)

-Honorable Mention: Black Square
+Honourable Mention: Black Square

 Idaho: False Idle